Steven Kwan Preview, Player Props: Guardians vs. Reds

-The Cleveland Guardians, including Steven Kwan (.417 on-base percentage in past 10 games, 73 points above season-long percentage), take on starting pitcher Hunter Greene and the Cincinnati Reds at Progressive Field, Tuesday at 6:10 PM ET.
+The Cleveland Guardians and Steven Kwan, who went 0-for-5 last time out, battle Andrew Abbott and the Cincinnati Reds at Progressive Field, Wednesday at 6:10 PM ET.

 Sportsbook Promo Codes